 It was at college that I "lost" my Hayburners II.
 One summer when school was out I stayed in Nashville to work at UPS.
 I moved my machine from Virginia to Nashville so I could play it.
 When school started back up in the fall, I wasn't allowed to bring the machine into the dorm, so I left it with a married "friend" so that he and his kids could play it.
 Well, my friend moved across country and took my pinball machine with him.
 I didn't realize he had moved until it was too late.
 By the time I found out, it was too much trouble and expense to get my machine back.

-After getting my Space Shuttle, I was able to get a "lot" of 19 early solid state machines for less than a Medieval Madness.
+As I said, after getting my Space Shuttle, I was able to get a "lot" of 19 early solid state machines for less than a Medieval Madness.
 I thought, I'd rather have 19 machines instead of just one Medieval Madness even if I don't get an exploding castle.
 Plus, most of these games were from my teen years and held a nostalgic place in my heart.
 The shipping for all 19 machines from Canada was only $1,000, a little under $60 per machine.
 So, I bought the machines for $5,000 plus $1,000 shipping for a total of $6,000.
 So, these pages chronicle the work I am doing on these 19 machines.
 When I bought the machines, they were all supposed to be working.
 I only wanted to do the cosmetic work of restoring them.
 However, only 5 worked at setup so I've been learning electronic repair, which hasn't been too difficult since I like that sort of thing anyway.
 I've learned how to solder, de-solder, read schematics, use a DMM, and whatever else it takes to fix a game.
 If I can do it, then anyone else can.
 Hopefully, my work will help and inspire you to "fix pins for the fun of it."